daniel-keogh/graph-theory/OVERVIEW.md

 As mentioned previously, any regular expression can be converted into an equivalant finite automaton which recognises the same set of strings.
 Thompsons's Construction is a method of transforming a regular expression into its equivalent NFA.

-Thompson's algorithm works by building small NFA fragments that represent part of a regular expression, and then composing larger NFAs from those smaller NFA fragments, with a different construction for each operator.
+The algorithm works by building a series of small NFA *fragments* that represent part of a regular expression, and then composing larger NFAs from those smaller NFA fragments, with a different construction for each operator.

-#### Performance

-The algorithm offers a significant performance boost over the more complex, real-world regular expression implementations used in programming languages like Perl, Python, and many others.

 #### Operators Supported